Azure/azure-docs-sdk-dotnet/api/overview/azure/data.schemaregistry-readme-pre.md

 - Group Name: The name of the group of schemas in the Schema Registry instance.
 - Schema Name: The name of the schema.
 - Schema ID: The ID assigned by the Schema Registry instance for the schema.
-- Serialization Type: The format used for serialization of the schema.
+- Schema Format: The format used for serialization of the schema.
 For example, Avro.
 - Schema Content: The string representation of the schema.
 - Schema Version: The version assigned to the schema in the Schema Registry instance.